SikhoQ/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c is a function that swaps the values of two integers.
 2-strlen.c is a function that returns the length of a string passed as an argument.
 3-puts.c is a function that prints to stdout the string passed as an argument.
+4-print_rev.c is a function that prints to stdout the reverse of the string passed as an argument.